cesar-rocha/cesar-rocha.github.io/_pages/group.md

   image: /assets/images/vorticity.png
 ---

 My research group investigates fundamental questions in physical oceanography and geophysical fluid dynamics through a combination of theory, observations, and a hierarchy of numerical models.
-Current research topics include submesoscale physics; internal waves; compact mesoscale eddies; volume, heat, and freshwater transports associated with the AMOC; and the intermediate circulation of the Southwest Atlantic.
+Current research topics include submesoscale physics; internal waves; compact mesoscale eddies; volume, heat, and freshwater transports associated with the AMOC; and the intermediate circulation of the Southwestern Atlantic.

 ## Present Members